gbup-group/EAN-efficient-attention-network/README.md

 ```
 python train_imagenet/run_codes_train_from_scratch.py
 ```
-The checkpoints will be save in NAS_ckpts
+The checkpoints will be save in NAS_ckpts.